Geometry Jump: Pre-Release (April 2013)

 Geometry Dash 1.4 (December 2013)

-Geometry Dash 1.5 (2013)
+Geometry Dash 1.5 (December 2013)

-The sixth major update of Geometry Dash added a new level, Theory of Everything.
-(Song: "Theory of Everything" by DJ-Nate.)
-Also, a new mode, the UFO was added, which adds upward velocity with every tap.
-This may have been inspired by the game "Flappy Bird."
+The sixth major update of Geometry Dash added a new level, Theory of Everything, with the title track composed by DJ-Nate.
+Also, UFO game mode was introduced, which added upward velocity with every tap.
+This may have been inspired by the game Flappy Bird.
 Also, Theory of Everything introduced purple jump rings, causing smaller jumps than yellow and blue jump rings.
 This update also included a new "Demon" rating for custom levels, though no Demon levels were made until 1.6.

-Geometry Dash 1.6 (2014)
+Geometry Dash 1.6 (March 2014)

 Geometry Dash 1.7 (2014)